 For those of you who don’t know, WooCommerce is the most widely used WordPress eCommerce plugin.
 It’s used by hundreds of thousands of sites online, from small sites to enormous ones, so you’ll always be able to find help and support.

-However, there are downsides to WooCommerce.
-The plugin is not easy to use, and it takes quite a bit of experience to get everything set up and running properly.
+However, there is a downside to WooCommerce.
+The plugin is not particularly easy to use for newbies.
+Since there are so many features and options, it takes quite a bit of experience to get everything set up and running properly.

 Getting a nice looking website up and running is pretty easy with Duda, but there can be some little quirks that make building your perfect site a bit more complicated.

-Unlike with WordPress, when you start your website with Duda, the first thing you do is choose a template.
-There are over 150 different templates to choose from, including dozens of business templates.
+When you start your website with Duda, the first thing you do is choose website type.
+Then, you choose a template.
+There are hundreds of different templates to choose from, including dozens of business templates.

 Once you have chosen a template, you simply enter the name of your site, and the system puts together a site for you, which you customize using a drag and drop GUI editor.